howardsolutions/docker-bootdev/README.md

 By DEFAULT, Docker containers DON'T RETAIN any state from past containers.
 For example, if I:

 1. Start a container from an image
-2. Make some changes to the filesystem (like installing a new package) in that container
+2. Make some CHANGES to the filesystem (like installing a new package) in that container
 3. Stop the container
 4. Start a new container from the same image
 5. The new container does not have the changes I made in step 2.